Home

 2. Increased Demand

-The estimated global demand for rhodium in 2022 is 1.08 million ounces, with the automotive industry using more than 80%.
+The estimated global demand for rhodium in 2023 was 1.06 million ounces, with the automotive industry using about 90%.

-With strict emission restrictions placed worldwide, the demand for rhodium continues to rise as the need to produce emission efficient vehicles grow.
+With strict vehicle emission restrictions placed worldwide, the demand for rhodium continues to rise as the need to produce cleaner emissions grows.

 3. Unique Physical and Chemical Properties

-Being a transition metal and a Platinum Group Metal, rhodium has some unique properties:
+Being a platinum group metal, rhodium has some unique properties:

-Now that we know what makes rhodium costly, let’s look at why we use this expensive catalytic converter material.
+Now that we know what makes this rare metal costly, let’s see why we use this expensive catalytic converter material.

 Why Is Rhodium Used in Catalytic Converters?

-Rhodium is used in a converter because it can withstand hot temperatures and corrosive gases found in the exhaust system, like sulfur dioxide and carbon monoxide.
+Rhodium is used in a converter because it can withstand the hot temperatures and corrosive gases (like sulfur dioxide and carbon monoxide) of the exhaust system.

-This helps the metal work as a catalyst (with platinum and palladium) to convert harmful gasses and molecules like nitrogen oxide and hydrocarbon chains into environmentally safer compounds like nitrogen gas and water — leading to cleaner exhaust gas.
+This helps the metal work as a catalyst (with platinum and palladium) to convert harmful gases and molecules into environmentally safer compounds.
+For example, it converts nitrogen oxide gases (nitric oxide and nitrogen dioxide) and hydrocarbon chains into nitrogen gas and water — leading to cleaner exhaust gas.

-Here are some frequently asked questions to help you understand rhodium and catalytic converters better.
+Here are answers to questions you may have about rhodium and catalytic converters:

 Yes!